lemonstand/lscloud-theme-laboutique/README.md

 * Masonry/Isotope style product list with price filtering

-* Best selling products widget on category pages allows customers to find your most popular products with ease

-* “Featured” products display extra large in the product list for higher visibility

-* Sharing icons for Twitter, Facebook, Google+ and Pinterest lets customers share your products on their favourite social network
+* Sharing icons for Twitter, Facebook, and Pinterest lets customers share your products on their favourite social network

-* Facebook comment style on product pages for better social media integration

-* Google maps

-* Responsive MegaMenu with video, images, maps, form, and multi-level navigation
+* Responsive MegaMenu

 * Over 360+ retina ready icons from Font Awesome